After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

 - `domain`: Your domain name.
 To be used to access your Cloudbox server.
 If you don't have one, see [[Prerequisites| Basics: Prerequisites#3-domain-name]].

 - `email`: Your e-mail address.
-This is used to get SSL certificates.

-  - Note: This requires a valid e-mail address or else the certificates will fail.
+  - This email will be used to register the Let's Encrypt SSL certifications.
+You will get certification expiration notices to this e-mail address.

+  - This email is also used for Cloudflare authentication (i.e. use this email in your Cloudflare account).

+- `cloudflare_api_token`: By filling this out, you will allow Cloudbox to register the subdomains to Cloudflare DNS (CDN/proxy off).
+By leaving it blank, all Cloudflare related functions will be ignored.

 - `nzbget`

     - `downloads`: Path for NZBGet downloads.
-Default is `"/home/{{user}}/downloads/nzbget"`.
+Default is `/mnt/local/downloads/nzbget`.

 - `rutorrent`: